anoopsarkar/compilers-class/llvm-practice.md

       call void @print_string(i8* %cast.nl)
       ret i32 0
     }

+Save the above LLVM assembly to a file `add.ll`.
+Notice that it uses the Decaf standard library functions: `print_int` and `print_string`.
+The LLVM assembly in `add.ll` can be converted into executable machine code using the following steps (also in the shell script `run-llvm-code.sh`).

+    llvmconfig=llvm-config-8
+    `$llvmconfig --bindir`/llvm-as add.ll  # convert LLVM assembly to bitcode
+    `$llvmconfig --bindir`/llc add.bc   # convert LLVM bitcode to x86 assembly
+    clang add.s decaf-stdlib.c -o add

+The binary file `add` is created and can be run as `./add`.

 Write down a recursive version of the addition function in LLVM assembly.
 The following Python program illustrates the algorithm.